Jacksonville Public Library: Borrowing policies

 Patrons of the Jacksonville Public Library may borrow books, most magazines, "zines", videos (VHS or DVD) and audio materials.
 Patrons may check out 100 items at a time, with a 20-item limit on DVDs.
 Most items, except for express books and DVDs (seven-day checkout), are a three-week checkout period.

 In July 2020, the library eliminated fines for a six-month trial period.
 As of July 1, 2021 the change was made permanent.
 After an item is overdue for nine weeks, patrons will be sent to a collections agency which will contact them to retrieve the items.
 If the items are returned, their costs and processing fees are removed from the patron's account.
 The only bill that cannot be removed is the collections agency's $10 fee.
 Fees totaling $10 or more will result in a block to the user's account.
 A fine balance of $9.99 or less is considered a library account in good standing.

 All materials borrowed from the library can be returned to any branch, regardless of where they were borrowed.
 Patrons can place up to 50 holds on library materials.
 These materials are held for seven days after the patron is notified of their availability.

 Jacksonville Public Library cards are free for residents of Duval County, including Baldwin and the Beaches communities, and non-residents employed by a city/county agency or who own businesses or property in the county.
-Other non-residents may apply for a card, at $25 for three months, $50 for six months, or $100 for one year.
+Other non-residents may apply for a card for $175 for one year.
 Hardship waivers are available upon request.
 Lost cards may be replaced for a $2 fee.
 Children under the age of 18 can apply for a card with parental permission.
 Parents are responsible for all items checked out on the child's card.

 A partnership between Jacksonville Public Library and Duval County Public Schools allows all Duval County Public School students (K-12) a library privilege known as a "Student Card."
 No physical card is issued for this privilege; the student uses his or her school ID card to check out up to three books (print or audio) and use the library computers.
 No fines or fees are assessed with use of the Student Card.

 As of 2011, the Jacksonville Public Library offers e-book checkout for patrons through Libby by Overdrive.
 This allows cardholders to place holds and read e-books and audiobooks.
 The checkout period is three weeks for e-books, and two weeks for audiobooks.
 Through Libby, a patron can have ten borrowed titles at a time and ten holds at a time, with no monthly limits.